q0rban/wordpress-develop/tests/phpunit/README.md

 PHPUnit is the official testing framework chosen by the core team to test our PHP code.

 This documentation will assume you have a local development environment of your own choosing.
-For other testing workflows, such as Docker, see the [PHP: PHP Unit](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) handbook page.
+For other testing workflows, such as Docker, see the [PHP: PHPUnit](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) handbook page.

 ## Setup